spxbhuhb/adaptive/doc/adat/immutable-adat-classes.md

 `AdatClassMetadata.isImmutable` is `true` when the class is immutable, `false` otherwise.

 However, this comes with a problem when you want to provide a user interface to edit these classes.
+The `copyStore` producer solves this problem.

 ## Copy Store

-Adaptive provides a producer called `copyStore` that produces a new copy whenever an editor would change a property in the class:
+Adaptive provides a producer called `copyStore` that produces a new copy whenever a fragment changes a property in the class.

+The built-in fragments recognize that `someAdat` belongs to a copy store and instead changing the value in-place they send a change request to the store.
+The store then produces a new value which triggers a patch in the fragment.

+(Actually, all fragments that use `AdaptiveStateValueBinding` work automatically with `copyStore`).

 ```kotlin
 @Adat